extism/haskell-pdk/README.md

 ### Primitive Types

-A common thing you may want to do is pass some primitive Rust data back and forth.
+A common thing you may want to do is pass some primitive Haskell data back and forth.

 ```haskell
 -- Float